Oru Mexican Aparatha

-Oru Mexican Aparatha (English: A Mexican Crime) is a 2017 Indian Malayalam-language political drama film directed by Tom Emmatty.
+Oru Mexican Aparatha (English: A Mexican Crime) is a 2017 Indian Malayalam-language propaganda drama film directed by Tom Emmatty.
 The film stars Tovino Thomas, Neeraj Madhav, and Roopesh Peethambaran.
 It was released on 3 March 2017 in India.
 The movie was a blockbuster at the box office and served as a major breakthrough for Tovino Thomas as it established him as one of the biggest leading stars in Malayalam cinema.

 Plot

 Sakhavu Kochaniyan is a strong leftist who, during The Emergency period, conducted a successful protest and established the SFY party in the famous Maharaja's College, Ernakulam.
 However, he is soon betrayed by a comrade and killed by the police, shouting the phrase 'Inquilab Zindabad!' to his last breath.

 Now, in the mid-2000s, the college is under the leadership of the KSQ activists Roopesh, Shiyaz, and their fellow activists.
 Paul is a student from Thrissur who has come to the college to study.
 He is a typical student and becomes friends with Subhash, Joby, and Krishnan, and starts to fall in love with Anu.
 Subhash has long hated the KSQ's leadership and their abuse of power in the college and plans to re-introduce the SFY party in the college before the next election.
 Subhash is shown as a clever, left-wing ideologist, and tries to bring his friends, including Paul, into the party.
 Krishnan, who came from Irinjalakuda, is also seen as a strong figure, but not completely absorbed in the leftist ideology.
 There is eventually a skirmish between Subhash's gang and a bunch of people led by KSQ activist Kanjan, but it's stopped safely.

 Meanwhile, Paul tells Anu that he loves her, and she tells him, as a joke, that she loves him back.
 Paul falls under the illusion that it's real love and not friendship.
 In a local Kalolsavam, Roopesh and his party select the students who are taking part, but they reject a girl who wants to participate in four activities.
 Seeing this, Subhash decides to sign the girl up for the Kalotsavam without the others knowing.
 The girl wins but Roopesh cunningly makes the girl join his group and takes all the credit.